youngfish42/Awesome-FL/README.md

 *Last updated: 2022/05/24*

-*2022/05/24 - complete the paper and code lits of FL on graph data and Graph Neural Networks*
+*2022/05/24 - complete the paper and code lists of FL on graph data and Graph Neural Networks*

 *2022/05/23 - add the paper list of FL on graph data and Graph Neural Networks*